-Changes in premiums faced by individuals.
+UALS.
 Different individuals will face different premium changes based on their age, gender, health status, and, as discussed below, state.
 In most states, the compression of premiums due to the age rating restrictions will increase the relative rates for younger adults and reduce them for older adults.
 The prohibition on the ability to charge different premiums by gender will shift costs between men and women, depending on age.
-In states that currently allow premiums to vary by gender, premiums typically are higher for younger women than younger men and for older men than younger women.
+In states that currently allow premiums to vary by gender, premiums are typically higher for younger women than younger men and for older men than younger women.
 Premiums will shift between men and women accordingly so that these gender-related differences will be eliminated.
 The prohibition of health status rating will increase the relative premiums for healthy individuals and reduce them for those in poorer health.